SaddamHossain07/bookish-haven-client/README.md

 BookishHaven is a Library management system based on SPA (single page application) developed with the latest technologies.
 We use ReactJS and Tailwind CSS for front-end, Expressjs and noSQL database MongoDB in back-end.
 The client site is hosted on firebase and the server site is hosted on vercel.

-## Technology used for this project
+## Technologies used for this project
 <br/>
 <p align="center">
     <a href="#">